Moving to secondary school for students with additional needs

 • plan for orientation day

-• ask for a student support group meeting to take place during their first term in secondary school
+• request a student support group meeting for the first term in secondary school

-• ask the principal if you and your child can visit the school the day before they start – so your child can find their new locker, bring their books and learn where their classrooms and bathrooms are
+• arrange for your child to visit the school before the first o they can find their new locker, bring their books and learn where their classrooms and bathrooms are

 What the primary school can do

-• start to talk to you about your child’s move to secondary school
+• talk to you about your child’s move to secondary school

-• choose a transition coordinator to help you and your child prepare for secondary school
+• appoint a transition coordinator to help you and your child prepare for secondary school

-• make sure you complete your child’s enrolment form
+• support you to complete your child’s enrolment for

-• work with staff at your child’s secondary school to plan your child’s move
+• work with staff at your child’s secondary school to plan and support your child’s mov

 • confirm dates for the student support group to meet in term 1 in your child’s secondary school